tshepang/blog/content/Harry Potter and the Goblet of Fire (2005).md

 This one is no improvement on [the one immediately predeceding it] but is darker still, perhaps with even greater effects, though not as numerous.
-The creature design of the baby-sized arch-villain deserves respect, though it\'s nothing new.
+The creature design of the baby-sized arch-villain deserves respect, though it's nothing new.
 The scenes in which it appears makes for a darker movie than the previous ones.

 The careless passiveness of the movie is quite annoying.
-One glaring example is that Harry Potter\'s troubles with the dragon are given all the attention, while those of his competitors are totally ignored.
+One glaring example is that Harry Potter's troubles with the dragon are given all the attention, while those of his competitors are totally ignored.

 One performance that I enjoyed a lot, a new character, is the super-tall